-Toward the end of the Fiscal year in May 2022, the community passed Proposition 438 to reset property tax in Coconino County.
-As stated in the Prop 438 initiative the District the funding to develop new career, technical education, certificate, and training programs; new programs to support veterans' training for civilian jobs, new programs to train and re-train workers including short-term certificates, continue and expand career and technical education programs that were established with onescholarship program, and time funding, and expand the enhance services throughout Coconino County.
-By the end of the fiscal year the College has expanded workforce development programs such as a commercial driver's license program.
-Also, Marine Technician program is in the process of being added.
-In the future, plans to add a Manufacturing Technician faculty, as well as a Hospitality/ Restaurant Management Continuing Education instructor are in the works.
+Toward the end of the previous Fiscal year in May 2022, the community passed Proposition 438 to reset property tax in Coconino County.
+As stated in the Prop 438 initiative the District will use the funding to develop new career, technical education, certificate, and training programs; new programs to support veterans' training for civilian jobs, new programs to train and re-train workers including short-term certificates, continue and expand career and technical education programs that were established with one-time funding, and expand the scholarship program, and enhance educational services throughout Coconino County.
+By the end of the fiscal year, the College has expanded workforce development programs such as a Commercial Driver's License, Caregiving, Google IT Support Professional, Amazon Web Services, Welding, HVAC, and Police Officer certifications.
+Additional programs under development include expanding multiple healthcare offerings, Manufacturing Technology, and Electric Car Charging Station Technicians.